ADLINK/meta-adlink-amd/README.md

 # 3. Adlink Supported Configuration/Patches

-Configuration for the Intel-x86-based products for the Adlink dev kit will be found [here](https://github.com/ADLINK/meta-adlink-amd/tree/kirkstone/recipes-kernel/linux-yocto).
+Configuration for the AMD-based products for the Adlink dev kit will be found [here](https://github.com/ADLINK/meta-adlink-amd/tree/kirkstone/recipes-kernel/linux-yocto).
 This Configuration is based on kernel 5.15.x version